Angel wings beautifully symbolize love, spirituality, and protection.

 Out of Michelle’s many beautiful designs, I love the rustic glitter cardstock one best.

-The gorgeous golden ribbon goes perfectly with it and makes it the perfect Christmas ornament.
+The gorgeous golden strip of ribbon goes perfectly with it and makes it the perfect Christmas ornament.

 You can view Michelle’s other designs on her blog, Our Crafty Mom!